microsoft/WhatTheHack/020-LinuxFundamentals/Student/resources/fhs.md

-# The Filesystem Herarchy Standard
+# The Filesystem Hierarchy Standard

 Nearly all Linux distributions are compliant with a universal standard for filesystem directory structure known as the Filesystem Hierarchy Standard (FHS).
 The FHS defines a set of directories, each of which serve their own special function.